jyj5558/theta/README.md

 - realignment_single.sh (for individuals with a single SRA)
 - realignment_multiple.sh (for individuals with multiple SRAs)

-Identify sexlinked scaffolds, excessive heterozygosity and error rates estimation
+Identify sex-linked scaffolds, excessive heterozygosity and error rates estimation

 Analyses